0x106/AR-Teaching/README.md

 # ARKit Teaching Resources

+0. ViewController
+	- hit testing
+	  - change the colour of any nodes that are tapped

 1. CreateAndManageNodes
 	- create a wall (3x3 grid) of simple cubes
 	- change the colour of each cube